latnuk-mate/React10/GitUserApp/README.md

 # Concept
-I will be building a git application interface for cheking users and repositories
+I will be building a git application interface for cheking users and repositories.

 # To-Do
 * have to design a UI to display contents